knix-microfunctions/knix/mfn_sdk/README.md

 ## Execute workflows

-Once a workflow and its functions have been created, it can also be deployed and executed using the client SDK.
+Once a workflow has been created and its functions have been uploaded, it can be deployed and executed using the client SDK.
 The `deploy(timeout=None)` function can use a timeout.
 If `timeout=None`, it will immediately return after requesting deployment.
 If `timeout=0`, it will wait indefinitely for the workflow to change its status to "deployed".
 Any `timeout > 0` will wait for that many seconds and throw an exception if the workflow hasn't reached the status "deployed" by then.

 The `execute(data,timeout=60)` function invokes a deployed workflow.
 Here, timeout is passed to the Python requests HTTP transaction that invokes the workflow execution.